-- In this section (1) - commencement day means the day on which the Custodial Legislation (Officers Discipline) Amendment Act 2014 Part 3 comes into operation. - (2) The Minister must carry out a review of the operation and effectiveness of this Division as soon as is practicable after the expiry of 24 months after the commencement day and in the course of that review the Minister must consider and have regard to - - (a) the effectiveness of this Division; and - the need for the retention of the Division; and (b) - any other matters that appear to the Minister to be (c) relevant to the operation and effectiveness of this Division. - Without limiting subsection (2), in carrying out the review, the Minister must consult with and have regard to the views of the s.
-11C
+commencement day means the day on which the Custodial Legislation (Officers Discipline) Amendment Act 2014 Part 3 comes into operation.

+- (2) The Minister must carry out a review of the operation and effectiveness of this Division as soon as is practicable after the expiry of 24 months after the commencement day and in the course of that review the Minister must consider and have regard to - (a) the effectiveness of this Division; and - (b) the need for the retention of the Division; and - (c) any other matters that appear to the Minister to be relevant to the operation and effectiveness of this Division. - (3) Without limiting subsection (2), in carrying out the review, the Minister must consult with and have regard to the views of the